Query Optimization & Cursors: High-Performance IndexedDB Patterns for Offline-First Apps

 }

 Synchronous cursor loops will freeze the UI on mobile devices, especially during heavy hydration phases.
-To maintain 60fps rendering and avoid Lighthouse long-task warnings, cursor iteration must yield back to the event loop.
-Implementing a microtask or setTimeout break every 50–100 records prevents layout thrashing and input latency.
-This technique pairs effectively with Indexing Strategies for Fast Queries, allowing you to narrow the initial cursor range using IDBKeyRange before entering the async loop.
+To maintain 60 fps rendering and avoid Lighthouse long-task warnings, cursor iteration must yield back to the event loop.
+The correct way to do this is to break large datasets into batches and process each batch in its own transaction, or to yield between records using setTimeout:

 /**